-Excerpt from The Sunset Horror
+Excerpt from The Cane Patch Collectors

 Something woke me up and I opened my eyes.
 My reading lamp was on and, thinking mom must have come in, I listened for the sounds of her moving around downstairs, yet there was nothing.
 The house was still and quiet.
 When the summer heat finally abated, we turned off the air-conditioners for good two weeks ago and the constant drone we had grown accustomed to was absent.

 I checked the time and saw it was close to nine-thirty and determined I had been lying there for thirty or forty minutes.
 Sitting up, I listened again and heard something, a creaking floor or a shuffling paw.
 Yawning, I wondered what was keeping mom.

 Then, a louder noise came from downstairs and I froze in place.
 What was it?
 I started across the floor and the floorboards creaked beneath my feet.
 I stopped and turned an ear to the opening where the trap door was in its open position with the ladder extended to the floor below.
 "Mom?"

 Getting no response, I took a deep breath and started down the stairs, taking it slowly a step at a time.
 Announcing my descent, the stairs creaked and moaned.
 The house was dark with the only light coming from a lamp I had left on in the front room.
 The open door to mom's room was a darkened abyss; likewise, the partially open door to the bathroom revealed nothing.

 Walking silently on the balls of my feet, I moved to where the all met the front room and I peeped around the corner.
 Everything appeared as I had left it except that the kittens had moved and were nowhere to be seen.
 The kitchen window was partially open but there was a screen over the opening.
 I had left it like that.
 I looked for lurkers among the shadows and underneath the card table.
 I considered looking behind the couch but it was pushed against the wall and there was no room at all behind it.
 The house was as still as a church on a Monday evening.